-(ii) Provision for Decommissioning
+(i) Provision for Decommissioning

 The Company recognizes a provision for decommissioning costs of smelting and refining facilities.
 Decommissioning costs are provided at the present value of expected costs to settle the obligation using estimated cash flows and are recognized as part of the cost of the particular asset.
 The cash flows are discounted at pre-tax rate that reflects current market assessment of time value of money and the risks specific to the liability.
-The unwinding of the discount is expensed as incurred and recognized in the statement of profit and loss as a finance cost.
+The unwinding of the discount is expensed as incurred and recognized in the Statement of Profit and Loss as a finance cost.
 Changes in the estimated future costs or in the discount rate applied are added to or deducted from the cost of the asset.

-Company recognizes provision for discontinuing of a smelting operation which is charged to the Statement of profit and loss.
+The Company recognizes provision for discontinuing of a smelting operation which is charged to the Statement of profit and loss.
 Management estimates are based on third party technical estimates.
 The actual costs and cash outflows may differ from estimates because of changes in laws and regulations, changes in prices, analysis of site conditions and changes in restoration technology.
 The estimated future costs of decommissioning are reviewed annually and adjusted as appropriate.

-(iii) Provision for Restoration, rehabilitation and environmental costs
+(ii) Provision for Restoration, rehabilitation and environmental costs

 An obligation to incur restoration, rehabilitation and environmental costs arises when environmental disturbance is caused by the development or on-going production of a mine.
-Such costs, discounted to net present value, are provided for and a corresponding amount is capitalized at the start of each project, as soon as the obligation to incur such costs arises.
-These costs are charged to the statement of profit and loss over the life of the operation through the depreciation of the asset and the unwinding of the discount on the provision (considered as finance cost).
+Such costs, discounted to net present value, are provided for and a corresponding amount is capitalized at the start of each project as mining properties, as soon as the obligation to incur such costs arises.
+These costs are charged to the Statement of Profit and Loss over the life of the operation through the depreciation of the asset and the unwinding of the discount on the provision (considered as finance cost).
 The cost of the related asset is adjusted for changes in the provision due to factors such as updated cost estimates, changes to lives of operations, new disturbance and revisions to discount rates.
-The adjusted cost of the asset is depreciated prospectively over the lives of the assets to which they relate.
+The adjusted cost of the asset is depreciated prospectively over the lives of the assets to which they relate as per the depreciation policy.